Extended Learning Program (ELP)

 Families and teachers can complete inquiry paperwork if they feel that a student is not placed appropriately.
 If you have questions regarding a child’s placement, please contact the McCracken Assistant Principal or the Middleton Principal.
 Once the documents are submitted, an inquiry team will meet to review the information and determine the appropriate next steps.
 Some of the possible next steps include additional data gathering, various assessments, or check-ins with student and/or teachers.

-For further information, contact Dr. Dawn Green, Interim Director of Curriculum, Instruction and Assessment, at [email protected].
+For further information, contact Dan Swartz, Director of Curriculum, Instruction and Assessment, at [email protected].